Rules and Regulations

 JUDGES AND SCORING PROCESS

 Tribute will have judges with extensive dance studio experience and knowledge in all phases of dance.
 Our judging staff will be selected to represent our organization in a very positive and professional manner.
 We want all dancers and teachers to appreciate the excitement and caring attitude of our judges.
 You enter a competition to learn and achieve goals that you have set forth and receiving energy and excellent comments back from the judges will be important in achieving those goals.
-A detailed scoring report along with judges comments will be uploaded to each studio account after the event.
 All routines will have 3 separate comments.

 The scoring scale breakdown for both levels: